l-vo/symfony-docs/contributing/code/conventions.rst

 the migration starting one or two minor versions before the version where the feature will be removed (depending on the criticality of the removal)::

-    @trigger_error('XXX() is deprecated since version 2.8 and will be removed in 3.0.
-Use XXX instead.', E_USER_DEPRECATED);
+    trigger_deprecation('vendor-name/package-name', '5.1', 'The "%s" class is deprecated , use "%s" instead.', Deprecated::class, Replacement::class);

-Without the `@-silencing operator`_, users would need to opt-out from deprecation notices.
-Silencing swaps this behavior and allows users to opt-in when they are ready to cope with them (by adding a custom error handler like the one used by the Web Debug Toolbar or by the PHPUnit bridge).
+The :function:`trigger_deprecation` internally use :phpfunction:`assert`.
+This means you should use `zend.assertions` to disable deprecations in production.

 .. _`@-silencing operator`: https://php.net/manual/en/language.operators.errorcontrol.php

-When deprecating a whole class the ``trigger_error()`` call should be placed between the namespace and the use declarations, like in this example from `ArrayParserCache`_::
+When deprecating a whole class the ``trigger_deprecation()`` call should be placed between the namespace and the use declarations, like in this example from `ArrayParserCache`_::

     namespace Symfony\Component\ExpressionLanguage\ParserCache;

-    @trigger_error('The '.__NAMESPACE__.'\ArrayParserCache class is deprecated since version 3.2 and will be removed in 4.0.
-Use the Symfony\Component\Cache\Adapter\ArrayAdapter class instead.', E_USER_DEPRECATED);
+    trigger_deprecation('symfony/expression-language', '3.2', 'The "%s" class is deprecated, use "%s" instead.', __CLASS__, Symfony\Component\Cache\Adapter\ArrayAdapter::class);

     use Symfony\Component\ExpressionLanguage\ParsedExpression;